Scientific proposals

 For POLARSTERN (secondary-use):

 Currently the submission deadlines are the same as for medium-sized ships - end of August and end of February each year with a lead-time of approx. 1.5 years.
-Applications are currently possible for transit (south - north) at March 2024.
+Applications are currently possible for transit (north - south) at the end of 2021.

 If you have any questions, please contact: polcoord@awi.de